 Plan Your Visit

-All visitors (including members) must reserve a ticket (click here) for a specific day and time block prior to coming to the Museum.
+Visitors (including members) may reserve a ticket (click here) for a specific day and time block prior to coming to PCM.

-No on-site ticket reservations will be available.
+A limited number of walk-up tickets will be available.
 Your tickets are only valid for the date and time you selected.
+Visitors will choose the 9:30am-12:30pm or 1:30pm-4:30pm time slot.

 If you are unable to reserve your tickets online, please call us at 401-273-5437 ext.
 234 to reserve your tickets over the phone.